Personal Finance

 Amortization

-A debt-to-income ratio is the percentage of a borrower’s monthly gross income used to pay reoccurring monthly debts.
-It is a tool lenders use to evaluate a borrower’s ability to repay a mortgage.
-The acceptable maximum DTI ratio will vary between loan programs and lenders.
+A debt-to-income ratio is the percentage of your monthly gross income used to pay reoccurring monthly debts.
+It helps lenders evaluate your ability to repay a mortgage.
+The acceptable maximum DTI ratio varies between loan programs and lenders.

 PITI